Pretty Like Us: Character Descriptions

 Beauty McElwrath: Beauty is from a family of strong women, and she is trying to live up to their expectations.
 She often falls short in her attempts to gain friends and popularity at school.
 She is very shy, secretly adventurous, and generally very kind.
 She occasionally still talks to her Great Granny Dorothy Lu Lu, who died when Beauty was a toddler.

-Alane Shriver: Alane suffers from a diseased called progeria, which ages her very quickly.
+Alane Shriver: Alane suffers from an aging disease called progeria, which ages her very quickly.
 She looks like she is in her seventies when she is only in the sixth grade.
 She is very brave, outgoing, and mature for her age.
 She is also looking for a friend she can't find.

 Jamie Borget: Jamie is Beauty's teacher and is dating Nina, Beauty's mother.
 He is kind to everyone in his class and pushes Beauty to do the right thing, even if it goes against peer pressure.
 He wants to marry Nina but is waiting for the entire family to be ready for that change in relationship.

 Nina McElwrath / Momma: Nina, Beauty's mother, is strong and used to working with the little she was given in life.
-She has worked for most of Beauty's life as a mechanic, which is not a job that is approved of for a woman in her small hometown.
-Her dream is to own her own restaurant which she has been working toward for a long time.
+She has worked for most of Beauty's life as a mechanic, which is not a job that is approved for a woman in her small hometown.
+Her dream is to own her own restaurant and she has been working toward that goal for a long time.
 She had Beauty when she was thirteen years old and is only twenty-six in the story.
-The most important people in her life are her mother and daughter, with her boyfriend taking a less important place after her families' needs.
+The most important people in her life are her mother and daughter, with her boyfriend taking a less important place after her family's needs.

 Maggie McElwrath / Grandma: Maggie is a very independent person and although she is Beauty's grandmother, she is only in her forties.
 She is very quirky and says what she thinks.
 She acts as a disciplinarian to Beauty when she gets into trouble, which happens quite a few times.

-Great Granny Dorothy Lu Lu McElwrath: Great Granny Dorothy Lu Lu died saving Beauty from drowning when she was toddler.
+Great Granny Dorothy Lu Lu McElwrath: Great Granny Dorothy Lu Lu died saving Beauty from drowning when she was a toddler.
 Beauty looks like her and she seems to be the woman that Beauty models herself after.
 Great Granny Lu Lu's spirit saves Beauty and Alane when they are in trouble again.
 She is the person that would say "Pretty is as pretty diz," which is the family motto of the McElwrath's.

 Cody Nelson: Cody was Beauty's friend for years, until the summer before sixth grade.
 He now hangs out with the popular crowd at school, ignoring and making fun of Beauty.